1. Home

 D4: Root cause analysis (RCA)

-The TMA is re-reviewed and submitted responses confirmed to reflect staining on the slide (no clerical errors) - Analytic
+The TMA is re-reviewed and submitted responses confirmed to reflect staining on the slide (no clerical errors).

-The PSR from the past KIT survey is reviewed for comparison of assay parameters with other laboratories – it is noted that the majority of labs use assay parameters that are less aggressive or shorter duration than what is currently used in the laboratory. - Pre-analytic
+The PSR from the past KIT survey is reviewed for comparison of assay parameters with other laboratories.
+It’s noted that most laboratories use assay parameters that are less aggressive or of shorter duration than what’s is currently used in the lab.

 The root cause of the problem is likely overly aggressive or extended assay conditions.